queckezz/koa-views/Readme.md

 Add a `render()` method to koa that allows you to render almost any templating engine.

-Extending koa by adding a `render()` method has the advantage that you can define your views settings once and have them available throughout your app, even when you `mount()` another app with koa-mount.
+Extending koa by adding a `render()` method has the advantage, that you can define your views settings once and have them available throughout your app.
+Another benefit is that you can specify global locals for your templates.

 ## Installation

-    $ npm i --save koa-render
+    $ npm install koa-render

 ## Usage